Michigan Disorderly Conduct Attorneys

 Since this is a serious offense, it is recommended that you seek legal counsel for charges of felony disorderly conduct.
 Our lawyers at Friedman Law Firm can mitigate the circumstances surrounding your charge and explore options for reduction of the charge to a misdemeanor or pursue dismissal.
 Our team will use their expertise to help you avoid jail time and expensive fines, as well as keep a felony conviction off your permanent record.

-Our Michigan Disorderly Conduct Attorneys Can Help
+Our Michigan Disorderly Conduct Lawyers Can Help

 If you have been charged with Michigan felony disorderly conduct or any other public disturbance felony, you need legal representation to fight your case.
 Our experienced Michigan Disorderly Conduct Lawyers at Friedman Law Firm can fight on your behalf to reduce the charges or get a complete dismissal.
 Call our office to talk to one of our Michigan criminal defense attorneys to determine the best options for fighting your case.